keboola/connection-docs/components/extractors/storage/onedrive-excel-sheets/index.md

 ![Screenshot - Select worksheet](/components/extractors/storage/onedrive-excel-sheets/onedrive-10.png)

 ## Modify Configuration
-When a table is added to the extractor, it is displayed in the list of tables.
+When a table is added to the connector, it is displayed in the list of tables.

 Configured tables are stored as [configuration rows](/components/#configuration-rows).